itzTedx/foneflip/README.md

 - Powers live features in the admin dashboard and potentially customer-facing apps.
 - Enables instant updates for orders, inventory changes, or support chat.
 - Improves user engagement and operational responsiveness.

 ---

+#### 3. `apps/worker` (Worker App)

+**Technical:**

+- Node.js background worker using BullMQ for job and queue management.
+- Consumes jobs from a central queue (via Redis) and runs scheduled or on-demand background tasks.
+- Handles jobs such as:
+  - Sending and managing notifications (including live push via Redis pub/sub)
+  - Soft- and hard-deleting old notifications and collections based on business rules
+  - Scheduling recurring jobs (e.g., cleanup tasks) using cron-like patterns
+- Integrates with `@ziron/db` for database access, `@ziron/queue` for job types, and `@ziron/validators` for data validation.
+- Built and managed with TypeScript, tsup, and a shared lint/config setup.

+**Business:**

+- Automates critical maintenance and cleanup tasks (e.g., deleting old or soft-deleted data) to keep the system performant and compliant.
+- Ensures admins are notified of important system events (like permanent deletion of collections).
+- Reduces manual intervention and risk of data bloat or missed notifications.
+- Frees up the main application for user-facing tasks by offloading heavy or scheduled work to a dedicated process.

+---